zaufi/paludis-hooks/README.md

 Version 0.7
 -----------
-* `package` nodes now matched according full featured package specification, so now it is possible to combine actions for different (partial) specs
+* `package` nodes now matched according full featured package specification.
+* also package matching was reimplemented, so now it is possible to combine actions for different (partial) specs

 Version 0.6
 -----------